stlpublicradio/DroneOperationsManual/opsmanual.md

 A PIC briefing should cover, at a minimum:

-* Who is fulfilling each role in flight operations.
+* Who is fulfilling each role in flight operations
-* The expectations of each member of the flight crew.
+* The expectations of each member of the flight crew
 * A general description of the operations area.
-* The expected weather at the location.
+* The expected weather at the location
-* Any known hazards, including winds, obstacles, known high traffic areas, any nearby airports or expected air traffic.
+* Any known hazards, including winds, obstacles, known high traffic areas, any nearby airports or expected air traffic
-* The specific mission goals, including expected shots, angles or subjects.
+* The specific mission goals, including expected shots, angles or subjects
-* Any known privacy or ethical issues and mitigation steps.
+* Any known privacy or ethical issues and mitigation steps

-#### Pre-Trip Inspection

-Before leaving for the operations area, the PIC should conduct a pre-trip inspection of the UAS.
-A pre-trip inspection includes charging batteries, checking various mounting hardware, and checking the camera and storage media to ensure it is sufficient for the task.
+* Pre-flight rules
+* Flight rules
+* Post-flight rules

 ## Pre-Flight